-The Status menu displays the following fields: Field Description Product Name This field displays the name of the product, Cisco IPICS PMC.
+The Status menu displays the following fields:

+Field Description Product Name This field displays the name of the product, Cisco IPICS PMC.
 Version This field specifies the version of the PMC that you are using.
 Cisco IPICS Server Address This field displays the IP address of the server that your PMC is connected to.
-Server Status This field specifies your connectivity status with the server. and Connectivity Indicator • When your PMC is connected to the server, this field displays a green connectivity indicator along with the word "Connected." • When your PMC is not connected to the server, this field displays a red connectivity indicator and an alert icon, along with the word "Disconnected."
+Server Status and Connectivity Indicator This field specifies your connectivity status with the server.
+When your PMC is connected to the server, this field displays a green connectivity indicator along with the word "Connected." • When your PMC is not connected to the server, this field displays a red connectivity indicator and an alert icon, along with the word "Disconnected."
 Note The PMC updates its connectivity status dynamically based on the status of its connectivity with the server.
-Access the Server via Web Click this button to use your browser to connect to the Cisco IPICS server and access your profile information or download the PMC.
-Note For information about browsers that are supported for use with Cisco IPICS, see the "Browser Support" section on page 1-12.
-User This field specifies the user ID that you entered when you logged in to the PMC.
-For more information, see the "PMC Login Procedure" section on page 4-8.
-Location This field specifies the location that you selected as part of your login to the PMC.
-For more information, see the "PMC Login Procedure" section on page 4-8.